 Welcome to the lab, hosted by the School of Psychology and Neuroscience at the University of St Andrews.
 We study vision at the interface between neuroscience, psychology and computer vision.
-Our research starts from the idea that vision is a dynamic process, linking an organism to its environment.
-In my Lab, experiments with human observers are used to explore the basic processes underlying our perception of, and interaction with, our world.
-Our main areas of interest are binocular vision and the perception of objects and layout, we are also interested in vision for driving and the perception of camouflage.
+Our research starts from the idea that vision is a dynamic process, linking an organism to its environment, and the group studies a number of aspects of vision in the environment.
+In my Lab, experiments with human observers (using behavioural and eye movement measures) are used to explore the basic processes underlying our perception of, and interaction with our world.
+We also use computational techniques to model visual systems and visual environments.
+Our main areas of interest are binocular vision and the perception of objects and layout, we are also interested in vision for driving and the perception of camouflage and animal patterning.
 Our work is closely allied to Human Computer Interaction and has application in the areas of autonomous control, virtual reality, ubiquitous computing, computational biology and behavioural ecology.
 Details of people in the lab, projects and publications can be found on this site.

 Look here for our latest news.